ckochx/ex_factor/README.md

 ## Roadmap TODO

+  - [] Option to only change the module name throughout the project
+  - [] find dead functions
+  - [] find module attrs and also move them?
+  - [] find types referenced in the moved specs
+  - [] find private functions references in refactored fn bodies.
+  - [] git stage all changes?
   - [] Add test for one file containing more than one `defmodule`
   - [] Add test for nested defmodules.
   - [] How does this work with macro code?
 Does that even make sense as a case to handle?